-Customer: We seriously want to part of the initial customer list.
+Customer: We seriously want to be part of the initial customer list.
 I’ll run upstairs and get my checkbook if you want me to…

 Prizing: Oren Klaff discusses this framing technique in his book: Pitch Anything.
 He describes how in most pitches, the presenter plays the role of a jester entertaining in a royal courtyard (of customers).
 Rather than trying to impress, position yourself to be the prize.

 Here’s how he applies this to pitching investors.
-Rather than ending the pitch with an ask for money, he reframes the conversation by showing them an impressive list of board members and asks them to justify whether they would be qualified to serve on the board.
+Rather than ending the pitch with an ask for money, he reframes the conversation by showing them an impressive list of board members and asking them to justify whether they would be qualified to serve on the board.

-Scarcity: The “10 customer” statement from my interview above was not a fake ploy.
+Scarcity: The “10 customers” statement from my interview above was not a fake ploy.
 The first objective with your MVP is to learn.
 I’d much rather have 10 “all-in” early adopters I can give my full attention than 100 “on-the-fence” users any day.